 More productive sheep

 In the 2010s Alliance ran works at Lorneville, Makarewa and Mataura.
-Blue Sky Meats operated a plant at Morton Mains, and South Pacific Meats at Awarua.
+Blue Sky Meats operated a plant at Morton Mains, and South Pacific Meats had one at Awarua.

 Rabbit infestation was a problem throughout Southland in the 1940s, and again in the 1990s.
 But Southland was not as hard hit as other regions, as most rabbits did not survive the cold, wet winters.